simplicitesoftware/documentation/docs/documentation/core/objects/businessobject-code-hooks.md

 These hooks are useful for dynamically changing the behavior of an object in a particular use context (e.g. changing one field as updatable depending on the value of another field, forcing a default field values at creation, etc.).

-<h3 id="initcreatcopyupdatedelete">Create, copy, update and delete preparation hooks</h3>
+### Create, copy, update and delete preparation hooks

 The `initCreate`, `initCopy`, `initUpdate` and `initDelete` hooks are called each time you open a form to create, copy, update or delete.